dss13/frontend/README.md

-# frontend for a Chat Application - inspired by Messenger
+# Chat Application - Frontend

 - Clone the repo
 - Change your directory to the cloned one